KendraOnu/PortfolioDataAnalytics/README.md

   **Dataset Source:** https://github.com/AlexTheAnalyst/Excel-Tutorial/blob/main/Excel%20Project%20Dataset.xlsx

-  **Task:** Perform data cleaning and create data visualisations to observe how the relationship between customer age, income and miles commuter distance affects bike purchase.
+  **Task:** Perform data cleaning and create data visualisations to observe how the relationship between customer's age, income and commuter distance affects bike purchases.
 Several nuisance variables were also taken into consideration such as Gender and Education Level.

   **Skill:** Data Cleaning (Nested IF Function, Value IF Function, Find and Replace,  Data Visualisations, Pivot Table)